fastupdev/ansible-kubernetes/README.md

 ### Introduction
 The Ansible Kubernetes Playbook is an introductory version to install HA Kubernetes cluster in the following operating systems.
 1. Red Hat Linux
-2. CentOS
+2. Red Hat CentOS Linux
-2. Ubuntu (_work in progress_)
+2. Ubuntu
-3. Debian (_work in progress_)
+3. Debian
 5. Windows (_work in progress_)

-**Note**: Currently the playbook can only install a single master Kuberentes cluster on Red Hat or CentOS Linux machines, it is in progress for the other operating systems.
+**Note**: Currently the playbook can only install a single master Kuberentes cluster on Red Hat Linux, Red Hat CentOS Linux machines, Ubuntu and Debian it is in progress for the Windows Operating Systems.

 ### Prerequisites
 To run the above playbook, following are the prerequisites before even we run the playbook,